salsify/ember-exclaim/README.md

 ## Usage

 The entry point to a UI powered by ember-exclaim is the `{{exclaim-ui}}` component.
-It expects three arguments:
+It expects up to four arguments:
  - `ui`: an object containing configuration for the UI that should be rendered
  - `env`: a hash whose keys will be bindable from the `ui` config, to be read from and written to
  - `componentMap`: a mapping of component names in the `ui` config to information about their backing Ember components
+ - `resolveMeta(path)`: an optional action that will be invoked if a component calls `env.metaFor(...)`

-Each of these three things is described in further detail below.
+Each of these things is described in further detail below.

 ### UI Configuration